Boris Johnson admits ‘underestimating’ threat of Covid in early days of pandemic

 He said Mr Hancock “may have had defects” but “I thought that he was doing his best in very difficult circumstances and I thought he was a good communicator”.

-Bereaved families protesting outside the inquiry’s west London venue said they did not accept Mr Johnson’s apology.
+Bereaved families protesting outside the inquiry’s west London venue said they did not accept Mr Johnson’s apology, and he was met with shouts of “liar” as he left Dorland House.

+After five hours of questioning, Mr Johnson’s evidence to Lady Hallett’s inquiry continues on Thursday.